uclibs/vagrant/README.md

 ## Setting up your virtual machine

-1. `git clone https://github.com/pkp/ojs-vagrant.git` (or download the .zip/.tar version)
+1. `git clone -b omp-master https://github.com/pkp/vagrant.git` (or download the .zip/.tar version)
-2. `cd ojs-vagrant`
+2. `cd vagrant`
 3. `vagrant up`

 When all the scripts have finished running, your virtual machine is ready for use.

-## Accessing OJS
+## Accessing OMP

-Point your browser at [http://localhost:8000/ojs](http://localhost:8000/ojs).
-The [OJS Documentation wiki](https://pkp.sfu.ca/wiki/index.php?title=OJS_Documentation) contains everything you need to know, except...
+Point your browser at [http://localhost:8000/omp](http://localhost:8000/omp).
+The [OMP Documentation wiki](https://pkp.sfu.ca/wiki/index.php?title=OMP_Documentation) contains everything you need to know, except...
 * The administrator account has username: admin password: admin

 ## Other details you might find useful